IBM/tfjs-web-app/README.md

-# Create a progressive web application for TensorFlow image classification
+# Create a progressive web application for offline image classification

 After creating deep learning models, users typically want to deploy their trained models to be used in their applications.
 There are several ways to do this, and how users do it depends largely on